shapeshed/jekyll.shapeshed.com/_posts/2008-04-10-designing_with_grids_in_photoshop.md

 ---
 layout: post
 title: Designing with grids in Photoshop
-excerpt: "Creating a grid to base your designs on is invaluable for giving structure to the page.
+description: "Creating a grid to base your designs on is invaluable for giving structure to the page.
 Here's a quick introduction to grids and how you can speed up creating them in Photoshop. "
 categories: [Design, Photoshop]
 ---
 ## Learning from newspapers